kgccc/GCTAM/README.md

 # GCTAM: Global and Contextual Truncated Affinity Combined Maximization Model For Unsupervised Graph Anomaly Detection

-This repository is the source codes implementation of  "GCTAM: Global and Contextual Truncated Affinity Combined Maximization Model For Unsupervised Graph Anomaly Detection"
+This repository is the source codes implementation of  "GCTAM: Global and Contextual Truncated Affinity Combined Maximization Model For Unsupervised Graph Anomaly Detection", accepted by IJCAI 2025.

 # Overview
 ![Overview of GCTAM](fig_framework.png)